The Streaming-DMT of Fading Channels: Main Result

 Our main result establishes the optimal DMT for a block fading channel model with a delay constraint of $T$ coherence blocks.

-\begin{thm} The optimal DMT tradeoff for a streaming code in Definition~\ref{def:Rate} with a delay of $T$ coherence blocks is given by $d_T(r) = T\cdot d_1(r)$, where $d_1(r)$ is the optimal DMT of the underlying quasi-static fading channel.
+\begin{thm} The optimal DMT tradeoff for a streaming code (cf.~Definition~\ref{def:Rate}) with a delay of $T$ coherence blocks is given by $d_T(r) = T\cdot d_1(r)$, where $d_1(r)$ is the optimal DMT of the underlying quasi-static fading channel~\eqref{eq:quasi-static_DMT}.

 $\Box$ \end{thm}